 We – people – navigate through the world in what is called a “perception-action cycle.”
 This cycle describes how we perceive and respond to the things around us.
 In the book “The Distracted Mind,” Adam Gazzaley and Larry D. Rosen define the perception-action cycle as a the interaction between our brains and our environments.
 “The perception-action cycle is fed by sensory inputs from the environment – sights, sounds, smells, and tactile sensations.”

 All these things in our environment get processed by our brains and compose our perceptions.
 These perceptions are then evaluated, and those that are deemed essential, determine our actions.

+The perception-action cycle is influenced by two forces: top-down influences and bottom-up influences.
 The actions we consciously take are guided by top-down influences, while our perceptions consistently have to triage those environmental influences coming from the bottom up.

 This may all seem a bit old-school research-lab science-of-marketing talk.
 And that’s good.
 It’s supposed to.
 It’s supposed to refocus marketing efforts back on the single person who we are talking to at any given moment.
 This is not a blog about big data or automation.
 It’s about focusing on a single moment in time between a single brand and a single individual.
 It’s an exercise on human engagement.

 Understanding the Perception-Action Cycle & It’s Role in Digital Marketing

 Marketing, digital marketers especially, operate in the world of bottom-up influencing.
 That means people don’t plan to think about what it is we are trying to say.
 That is until we capture their attention away from whatever it was they were previously attending to.
 That thing they were previously attending to is considered their top-down influence.
 This creates their moment-by-moment goal setting.